MacColeman24/FractalSet/README.md

 ![FractalSet Icon](src/icon.png)
 # Fractal Painter Program

 This program paints the Mandelbrot set or the Burning Ship set.
 You can pan around the canvas with the W, A, S, and D keys, as well as zoom with the + and - keys.
 HJKL and the arrow keys can also be used for navigation.
-The program uses 64 iterations of the fractal to determine which pixels belong in the set.
+The program uses 64 iterations of the fractal by default to determine which pixels belong in the set.

 # Key Bindings
 |Key     | Action |